HOW CAN WE AFFORD THE BOOMERS? The Freedomain MMT Debate...

 Text

-Let's just kind of if you're okay with it, you just gotta frame it in that's in that uh um context.
+Let's just kind of, if you're okay with it, just kind of frame it in that context.

-And uh on one hand we would argue, me and Nima, that they will never not be able to afford the boomers.
+And on one hand, we would argue, me and Nima, that they will never not be able to afford the boomers.

 The money will always be there.

-I mean, just look at say um assisted living or memory care um communities.
+I mean, just look at, say, assisted living or memory care communities.

-Okay, so we've we've drastically reduced the number of population at the low end, and thus the population we literally need to work in these elder care facilities.
+Okay, so we've drastically reduced the number of population at the low end, and thus the population we literally need to work in these elder care facilities, right?

-Let's just look at the actual resources, the actual health care resources, the actual labor resources, the actual housing resources, whatever, to to be able to care for this elderly population.
+Let's just look at the actual resources, the actual healthcare resources, the actual labor resources, the actual housing resources, whatever, to be able to care for this elderly population.

-Just to sort of translate it to the gen pop.
+So, I think I understand what you mean, just to sort of translate it to the genpop.

-So if the constraint is labor, uh there's not an easy solution.
+So, if the constraint is labor, there's not an easy solution.

-Is it uh outside of some some automation, but it would be kind of weird to see the 87-year-old granny be being cared for by the Terminator.
+Outside of some automation, but it would be kind of weird to see the 87-year-old granny being cared for by the Terminator.

-Yeah Well well um yes, but on the other hand, if if the the money constraint isn't a seriously vital constraint, is there a way that we could say can we have a conversation of a solution from this angle instead of going, oh, wait a minute, there's not enough money.
+Well, yes, but on the other hand, if the money constraint isn't a seriously vital constraint, is there a way that we could say, can we have a conversation of a solution from this angle instead of going, oh, wait a minute, there's not enough money?

 Yeah, I know what you're trying to say.

-Basically the the um when we we want to solve this problem as a matter of policy or whatever, the fiscal deficits are not a variable to optimize for.
+Basically, when we want to solve this problem as a matter of policy or whatever, the fiscal deficits are not a variable to optimize for.

-They're not um and if we try to optimize for it, then we will um shortchange ourselves.
+They're not, and if we try to optimize for it, then we will shortchange ourselves.

-We won't achieve the uh objective of whatever it is that we're trying to solve.
+We won't achieve the objective of whatever it is that we're trying to solve.

-And so it's sorry, just to back that up for a sec, because if we're gonna do MMT, we're gonna assume that people don't know what we're talking about or what you're talking about, uh, since you guys are much more than a lot of people.
+And so, sorry, just to back that up for a sec, because if we're going to do MMT, we're going to assume that people don't know what we're talking about or what you're talking about, since you guys are much more.

-So literally the public's net private savings come from the federal government deficit, and also by the way, if we assume trade export surpluses.
+So literally the public's net private savings come from the federal government deficit.

 Okay.